TheFinestArtist/MovingButton/README.md

 # Moving Button

 Android button which moves in eight direction.

 This library support Android API from 1.

-This library uses [nineoldandroid](http://nineoldandroids.com/) view animation.
+This library uses [nineoldandroid](http://nineoldandroids.com/) for view animation.

 ## Preview